Logo Voyage

 Presto is an electronic fare payment system used on the TTC where riders pay fares by tapping a contactless credit or debit card, Presto card or Presto ticket on a Presto fare reader.
 The Presto fare system is used by most public transit services in the Greater Toronto Area, including the TTC and GO Transit.

 Presto tickets are single-use, paper-disposable electronic tickets with no stored balance which must be used within 90 days of purchase.
 If you are paying a single-ride fare with a credit or debit card, you do not need Presto tickets.
 They can only be used for TTC services, (they are accepted at all subway stations regardless of whether they are located in Toronto or York Region, and on surface routes/vehicles within the City of Toronto limits and for TTC buses going to and from Pearson Airport).
-They are sold from Presto vending machines at all TTC subway stations and at many Shoppers Drug Mart locations across Toronto and come in three varieties: one-ride, two-ride and day pass.
-The TTC Presto day pass allows one person unlimited travel from first tap until 3AM the next morning.
+They are sold from Presto vending machines at all TTC subway stations and at most Shoppers Drug Mart and Loblaws locations across Toronto and come in three varieties: one-ride, two-ride and day pass.
+The TTC Presto day pass allows one person unlimited travel on the day of use from first tap until 3AM the next morning.

 Using Presto, you must tap your credit or debit card, Presto card or Presto ticket on the Presto fare reader each time you enter a subway station, or board a streetcar or bus.
 To avoid accidental double charging, keep any unused credit and debit cards away from the Presto reader, and always tap the same card or ticket during your trip.
 If travelling as a group, each rider must use a separate card or ticket.